 The Upward plank pose improves the respiratory system, stimulates the thyroid gland and also strengthens wrists, arms, back and spine.

 Corpse Pose (Shavasana).

-The Corpse Yoga Pose is considered as a classic relaxation Yoga Pose and is practiced before or in between Asanas as well as a Final Relaxation.
+The Corpse Yoga Pose is considered as a classic relaxation Yoga Pose and is practised before or in between Asanas as well as a Final Relaxation.
 While it looks deceptively simple, it is actually difficult to perform.

 Many people hold tension in their necks and shoulders, leading to stiffness, bad posture, and tension headaches.
 Yoga practice can ease tension, increase flexibility, and tone the muscles.
 This section covers the steps on how to practice Shoulder Lifts.

 There are three parts to proper relaxation – physical, mental and spiritual relaxation.
-Relaxation Yoga Pose relaxes your body and mind, and makes you feel refreshed after doing the asanas and the pranayamas.
+Relaxation Yoga Pose relaxes your body and mind and makes you feel refreshed after doing the asanas and the pranayamas.
 This is why it is an essential part of Yoga practice.

 Surya Namaskar (Sun Salutation).

 Practice these slowly and with conscious attention to breathing.
 Increase the practice to seven rounds at sunrise.

 Stand at the edge of your mat, keep your feet together and balance your weight equally on both the feet.
 Expand your chest and relax your shoulders.
 As you breathe in, lift both arms up from the sides and as you exhale, bring your palms together in front of the chest in prayer position.